cchurch/api-docs/source/includes/_api_camera.md

 longitude                  | float     | Longitude of a camera location. street_address             | string    | A street address of a camera location azimuth                    | float     | Direction that the center of the camera faces.
-Values from 0.0-360.0 North=0.0 range                      | int       | Effective distance the camera can 'see' in feet floor                      | int       | The floor of the building given that it is a multi-storey site_name                  | string    | A user-defined camera location name roi_names                  | json      | ROI names keyed by ROI ID.
+Values from 0.0-360.0 North=0.0 range                      | float     | Effective distance the camera can 'see' in feet floor                      | int       | The floor of the building given that it is a multi-storey site_name                  | string    | A user-defined camera location name roi_names                  | json      | ROI names keyed by ROI ID.
 Only applies to Cameras.